ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 # Components of the Stack

 Running Postgres in production requires "a RedHat" of PostgreSQL.
 A curated set of open source components built, verified and packaged together.
-Postgres is like the Linux kernel!
+In this sense Postgres is like the Linux kernel, it needs many components around it to provide what a Linux distribution provide.

-Exists an ecosystem of tools built around Postgres that can be used to build a production ready Postgres.
-This is what we call a stack of components.
+Exists an ecosystem of tools built around Postgres that can be used to build a Postgres distribution.
+This is what we call the stack of components.

-Chose the right component of the stack is a hard task.
-Exists many components that overlap functionalities or have pros and cons that have to be take into account before chosing one or another.
-It is required an high understanding of all the components in order to chose the right one.
+Chosing the right component of this stack is an hard task.
+Exists many components that overlap functionalities or have pros and cons to take into account before chosing one over another.
+It is required an high understanding of all the components in order to chose the ones that fit together and provide a production ready Postgres distribution.

 ![Components of the Stack](stack.png "Components of the Stack")

+Our Postgres distribution is composed on a central core component (Postgres) and some other components that fulfill requirements in each different area required in the Postgres production distribution.

 ## Core